-SUBJECT: Transmittal of the Independent Auditor's Reports on the Defense Logistics Agency Working Capital Fund Financial Statements and Related Notes for FY 2021 and FY 2020 (Project No. D2021-D000FE-0058.000, Report No. DODIG-2022-032)
+SUBJECT: Transmittal of the Independent Auditor's Reports on the Defense Logistics Agency Working Capital Fund Financial Statements and Related Notes for FY 2022 and FY 2021 (Project No. D2022-D000FE-0060.000, Report No. DODIG-2023-024)

-We contracted with the independent public accounting firm of Ernst & Young, LLP (EY), to audit the Defense Logistics Agency (DLA) Working Capital Fund Financial Statements and related notes as of and for the fiscal years ended September 30, 2021, and 2020.
+We contracted with the independent public accounting firm of Ernst & Young, LLP (EY) to audit the Defense Logistics Agency (DLA) Working Capital Fund Financial Statements and related notes as of and for the fiscal years ended September 30, 2022, and 2021.
 The contract required EY to provide a report on internal control over financial reporting and compliance with provisions of applicable laws and regulations, contracts, and grant agreements, and to report on whether the DLA's financial management systems substantially complied with the requirements of the Federal Financial Management Improvement Act of 1996.
-The contract required EY to conduct the audit in accordance with generally accepted government auditing standards (GAGAS); Office of Management and Budget audit guidance; and the Government Accountability Office/Council of the Inspectors General on Integrity and Efficiency, "Financial Audit Manual," June 2018, Volume 1 (Updated, April 2020), Volume 2 (Updated, March 2021), and Volume 3 (Updated, September 2021).
+The contract required EY to conduct the audit in accordance with generally accepted government auditing standards (GAGAS); Office of Management and Budget audit guidance; and the Government Accountability Office/Council of the Inspectors General on Integrity and Efficiency, "Financial Audit Manual," June 2022, Volume 1, Volume 2 (Updated, June 2022), and Volume 3 (Updated, June 2022).
 EY's Independent Auditor's Reports are attached.

 EY's audit resulted in a disclaimer of opinion.
 EY could not obtain sufficient, appropriate audit evidence to support the reported amounts within the DLA Working Capital Fund Financial Statements.
 As a result, EY could not conclude whether the financial statements and related notes were presented fairly in accordance with Generally Accepted Accounting Principles.
-Accordingly, EY did not express an opinion on the DLA Working Capital Fund FY 2021 and FY 2020 Financial Statements and related notes.
-EY's separate report, "Report of Independent Auditors on Internal Control Over Financial Reporting," discusses seven material weaknesses related to the DLA's internal controls over financial reporting.\ Specifically, EY's report concluded that the DLA did not design or implement effective internal controls to:
+Accordingly, EY did not express an opinion on the DLA Working Capital Fund FY 2022 and FY 2021 Financial Statements and related notes.

+EY's separate report, "Report of Independent Auditors on Internal Control Over Financial Reporting," discusses seven material weaknesses related to the DLA's internal controls over financial reporting.
+Specifically, EY's report stated that the DLA did not design or implement internal controls to:

-- document and validate Inventory balances and transactions; - reconcile Fund Balance With Treasury; - record Accounts Receivable and revenue transactions properly; - support Accounts Payable, expenses, and related budgetary balances; - review inaccurate financial statement balances and footnote disclosures; - document end-to-end business processes, monitor internal control risks, and remediate audit findings in a timely manner; and - ensure the effective design and operation of financial reporting information systems.
+- support Inventory balances and transactions, track inventory by owner, perform periodic physical counts, and accumulate the cost of inventory; - reconcile Fund Balance with Treasury and provide transaction-level detail for collections and disbursements: - support Accounts Receivable balances, validate the balance of aged receivables and unfilled customer orders, and estimate valuation allowances; - review, approve, record and support Accounts Payable, expenses, and related budgetary balances; - validate financial statement account balances, monitor reporting variances, and provide detailed listings for budgetary accounts that reconcile to the general ledger; - identify and address significant risks, to include documenting end-to-end business processes, monitoring internal control risks, and remediating audit findings; or - ensure the effective design and operation of financial reporting information systems.

 EY's additional report, "Report of Independent Auditors on Compliance and Other Matters," discusses two instances of noncompliance with provisions of applicable laws and regulations, contracts, and grant agreements.
-Specifically, EY's report describes instances in which the DLA's financial management systems did not comply with the Federal Financial Management Improvement Act of 1996 and the Federal Managers' Financial Integrity Act of 1982.
+Specifically, EY's report describes instances in which the DLA did not comply with the Federal Financial Management Improvement Act of 1996 and the Federal Managers Financial Integrity Act of 1982.

 In connection with the contract, we reviewed EY's reports and related documentation and discussed them with EY's representatives.
-Our review, as differentiated from an audit of the financial statements and related notes in accordance with GAGAS, was not intended to enable us to express, and we do not express, an opinion on the DLA Working Capital Fund FY 2021 and FY 2020 Financial Statements and related notes.
-Furthermore, we do not express conclusions on the effectiveness of internal control over financial reporting, on whether the DLA's financial systems substantially complied with Federal Financial Management Improvement Act of 1996 requirements, or on compliance with provisions of applicable laws and regulations, contracts, and grant agreements.
-Our review disclosed no instances where EY did not comply, in all material respects, with GAGAS.
-EY is responsible for the attached November 8, 2021 reports, and the conclusions expressed within the reports.
+Our review, as differentiated from an audit of the financial statements and related notes in accordance with GAGAS, was not intended to enable us to express, and we do not express, an opinion on the DLA Working Capital Fund FY 2022 and FY 2021 Financial Statements and related notes.